syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ![Tooltip template in symbol palette](images/symboltooltipTemplate.gif)

->**Note:**  When the tooltip for the symbol is not initialised the ID of the symbol will be rendered by default as tooltip content.
-When the tooltip is defined either content or template must be defined in order for the tooltip to be rendered otherview the tooltip will remain empty.
+>**Note:**  When the tooltip for the symbol is not initialized, the ID of the symbol will be rendered by default as the tooltip content.
+When the tooltip is defined, either content or template must be specified; otherwise, the tooltip will remain empty.

 ## How to add/remove symbols from palette at runtime